SabinaGw/Project-Portfolio-Analyzing-and-Formatting-Sales-Data/README.md

 By identifying high-spending customers, we can build a valuable loyalty and rewards program.
 Retaining existing customers is cheaper than acquiring new ones, so analyzing total profits is crucial.
 For example, customer ID ‘SM-20320’ spends a lot but isn’t profitable, yet their loyalty must be rewarded.
 Meanwhile, customer ID ‘TC-20980’ is the most profitable.
 By rewarding and retaining these top customers, we ensure their continued loyalty.

 ### 12. What is the average delivery time per class and in total?
+At the end, let's analyze delivery time using the following queries:
 #### Average delivery time
 ```sql
 SELECT